sightsoundtheatres/capacitor-msal-auth/README.md

 # capacitor-msal-auth

 This Capacitor plugin provides seamless integration with the Microsoft Authentication Library (MSAL), enabling secure multi-account login support for both web and mobile platforms.
+It also includes an intelligent feature that auto-detects if the device is a shared device and switches to a single-login mode accordingly.
 Easily manage authentication flows with Microsoft Azure AD and support multiple accounts within your app.

+## Developement

 ## Installation
 * `npm i capacitor-msal-auth`